BridgesLab/PrecisionNutrition/Human Genetics/mr-calcium-validation.html.md

 ## Purpose

 To validate SNPs for calcium GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Sat Oct 18 09:43:17 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Wed Oct 29 13:49:49 2025

 ## Data Entry